The Carriageway and The Grounds of Childwall Hall

 At the end of the carriageway look to your right.
 Don’t miss the wonderful old Sweet Chestnut trees a little further down the path.

 A group of 3, planted hundreds of years ago but now valuable ecosystems for the many creatures living in them and on them.

 Now you have reached the end of the carriageway turn left through the walk-through, boarded each side, and join the path.

 9 The Veteran Trees Near the Hall.

 Ahead you will see a row of huge beech trees, hundreds of years old from their size.
 Follow the path past the trees.

-You will undoubtedly notice the large fallen tree on your left, fallen many years ago and giving us wonderful shows of different fungus through the years.
+You will undoubtedly notice the large fallen tree on your left, which fell many years ago and has given us wonderful shows of different fungi through the years.

 As you walk along the path you will notice that you leave behind the beech trees and large Yew trees border the path on your right.
 These are reminders of a time when the Chapel could be found just down the slope on the other side of them.
-There are still remains today if you venture down towards Lime Pictures.
+There are still remains today if you venture down to your right, towards Lime Pictures.
 See the History Page